SublimeVentures/portal/README.md

 ## ToDo
 -- https://blockeater.herokuapp.com/v3rify

-- When pledging i see this circle just keeps moing for "investment from external wallet"
-- not sure what this means

-Small bug - i
-1.  booked $500, closed this page and entered $50000
-2. Message appears telling me i already have existing booking either restore or make new
-3. I click restore and page closes
-4. Again i type in $50000
-5. Message appears saying booking success for $500
-EDIT: Now it seems even after refreshing no matter how many times, if i enter same number "50000"  it shows me success message for booking only $500.
-If i change number, then it goes back to #2 ^

 - https://discord.com/channels/@me/997001334328918017/1105533070532169759
 - bug on allocation restart

 - homepage datafeed
 - connect discord to app
 - images for twitter SEO tags